Tedezed/kubernetes-containers-tools/secure_emailing/README.md

-# Secure Emailing

-Control of permissions for SMTP relay.
+# Secure Emailing - Control of permissions for SMTP relay

 Problem with GCP (Port 25 is always blocked and cannot be used): https://cloud.google.com/compute/docs/tutorials/sending-mail/